tamht432/F5-TTS-Vietnamese/README.md

 - It’s crucial to have a large number of speaker hours with highly accurate transcriptions - the more, the better.
 This allows other speaker sets to generalize well, leading to a lower WER after training and reducing hallucinations.

 ## Tips for inference
-- Suggest selecting sample audios that are clear and have minimal interruptions, as this will improve the synthesis results.
+- Suggest selecting sample audios that are clear and have minimal interruptions, should less than 10s, as this will improve the synthesis results.
 - In cases where the reference audio text is not provided, the default model used will be whisper-large-v3-turbo.
 As a result, there may be instances where Vietnamese is not accurately recognized, leading to poor speech synthesis results.

 ## Installation